 Whether you’re walking your own dog, your friend’s dog or work as a dog walker for a living, it’s essential that you give your full attention to every dog.

-A strong bond and sense of authority is vital for all dog walkers, helping to ensure a safe and happy walk for both themselves and the dogs involved.
+A strong bond and sense of authority are vital for all dog walkers, helping to ensure a safe and happy walk for both themselves and the dogs involved.
 Anything less can result in a complete reversal of power, leaving both the dogs and their walker in a compromising position.

 It is therefore essential for dogs to have a strong and sturdy lead that allows their walker to control them effectively…

 Here’s How Extendable Leads May Benefit Dog Walkers

 Extendable leads are a great addition to a dog walker’s arsenal as they are incredibly versatile, allowing freedom yet control with the flick of a switch.